What’s decision tree?

 C4.5 Algorithm

-C4.5 builds decision trees from a set of training data in the same way as ID3, using an extension to information gain known as gain ratio.
+C4.5 builds decision trees from a set of training data in the same way as ID3, using an extension to information gain known as a gain ratio.

-Improvements from ID3 algorithm
+Improvements from the ID3 algorithm

 - Handling both continuous and discrete attributes;